Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assessment/readme.md

 Solve the problems below.
 Feel free to use the libraries you have written in class!

-The stretch challenge is to use TypeScript to solve the problems.
-It's listed last below but I'm mentioning it here since if you want to try this challenge you may want to start with TypeScript from the beginning.
+Write your code with Typescript and compile it to JavaScript.

-The goal is to load the JSON data from data.json.
+The goal is to load the JSON data from `data.json`.
 Process the information and print it out.
 It should read roughly as:

 > Neel Mclarty
 >